 Rue de Rivoli (Rivoli Street), Paris

-Presently, visitors will encounter numerous outstanding restaurants, cafes, and shops along this street.
-The section near the Louvre is more commercial and offers a greater variety of shopping and dining options.
-Conversely, the stretch of the street located in the Le Marais area is more tranquil and picturesque, providing an authentic Parisian experience, with serene café-brasseries such as La Tartine – a local favorite with an extensive wine list.
-In any case, a leisurely walk on this street is a worthwhile activity.
+While the Rivoli section near the Louvre is more commercial, offering a greater variety of shopping and dining options, its stretch in the Le Marais area is more tranquil and picturesque.
+It provides an authentic Parisian experience, with serene café-brasseries such as La Tartine – a local favorite with an extensive wine list.
+Either way, a leisurely walk on the Rivoli promises a worthwhile experience.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Paris.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.